syntaxSizer/PCW/README.md

 # PCW

 ##Week three assignment

-This repository about children stories Website
+Here you will find a kids stories Website